 - Aid in writing: How will you keep your materials readily accessible and viewable while you are creating some kind of text or narrative about them?
 Is cutting and pasting between your materials easy?

-- Citation: How will you keep track of the information about your sources so that you can retrace your steps and provide appropriate document for where you got your information?
+- Citation: How will you keep track of the information about your sources so that you can retrace your steps and provide appropriate documentation for where you got your information?
 How will you track the information that allows you to create complete citations for your information?

 The best available current system for dealing with management of historical research materials is an application called Zotero.
 Developed with the needs of humanities researchers in mind by the pioneering digital humanists at the Center for History and New Media at George Mason University, Zotero is a flexible and easy to use data management system that addresses all of the above problems and has the capability to allow teams of researchers to share their collections of research materials.